 To understand the advantages and disadvantages of a limited liability company, let’s take the example of three individuals: Sam, Paul, and Harry.
 They want to start a business together but they are quite uncomfortable with forming a partnership since in that case, they will be personally liable for the debts of the business.
 They know that a corporation enjoys limited liability, but they are unhappy with the clauses in a corporation too.
 A corporation would not let them manage it by themselves.
 Also, they will also have to pay a double tax on the earnings.
 They found a solution in forming a Limited Liability Company which will combine the benefits of both the Partnership and the Corporation form of business organization.

 Limited Liability Company as a business organization is allowed and governed under state laws.
 The owners of a limited liability company are referred to as its members.
-Unlike a corporation, the members of this organization can manage the company by themselves and can fully involve in the everyday operations of the company (without having to appoint a Board of Directors who then appoint managers) while still enjoying limited liability.
-A single person/member can form a Limited Liability Company while there is no limit on the maximum number of members a limited liability company can have.
+Unlike a corporation, the members of this organization can manage the company by themselves and can be fully involved in the everyday operations of the company (without having to appoint a Board of Directors who then appoint managers) while still enjoying limited liability.
+A single person/member can form a Limited Liability Company.
+While there is no limit on the maximum number of members a limited liability company can have.
 Let us understand the advantages and disadvantages of a limited liability company in more depth.

 Advantages of a Limited Liability Company